TheGregAllison/To-Do-List/README.md

 # To-Do-List
 This app is a to-do list that allows the user to add and remove items as needed.
+Simply type in the list item you wish to append to the list and hit enter or the "add" button.
+To remove an item from the list, click the "x" to the right of the item.
+To cross an item off your list, you can simply double-click or double-tap the item and it will be crossed off.

 ## This program is built with HTML5, CSS3, and JavaScript (ES13).
 This project also uses JQuery v3.7.1.